maxmilneaus/website-jekyll/docs/emergent-fragments-process.md

 **Process:**
 - Read the piece slowly, without agenda
 - Notice where your attention catches
-- Feel the emotional undertones
+- Feel the emotional undertones  s
 - Sense the physical rhythm of the words
 - Let impressions accumulate without judgment